What is Interactive Video?

 Why is it useful for recruitment and onboarding?

 Interactive video is an extremely useful tool for recruiting and training because it gives the audience more opportunity to find out information on their own terms.
 It also allows the recruiter to work in tests and gamification which can make for a more valuable, enjoyable and socially shareable experience.
 Another benefit of an interactive onboarding or recruitment video, is that it encourages the audience to engage more closely with the content.
 It is a far more involving experience, which leads to a more proactive response when it is finished.

 Then there is the benefit of allowing a potential candidate to ‘poke around’ and learn more about your business, the role and what they can expect from the job.
-This is illustrated by the ‘Investment Factor’ which Casual UK produced for Allianz Global Investors.
+This is illustrated by the ‘Investment Factor’ which Casual Films UK produced for Allianz Global Investors.
 Allianz GI wanted to help graduates to understand what investment bankers actually do.
 They also wanted to combat the negative perceptions in the market.

 We made a similar film for ABinBev with recruitment marketing agency, Havas People:

 This case study video demonstrates the power of interactive recruitment video to illustrate company culture and what is expected of new joiners early on in their career.
 Brewer ABinBev commissioned the project in part to combat the number of people who applied for roles with the company, who were then shocked to find that every day wasn't spent tasting or drinking beer!

 Both of these videos won Best Interactive at the Recruitment Advertising and Design Awards in London.